<< First < Prev 1 2 3 4 Next > Last >>

 • 03/16/2024 12:55 PM | Anonymous member (Administrator)

 The three 2024 KidWind teams sponsored by Makersmiths competed in the Northern Virginia Challenge at Shenandoah University on March 14.
 The high school solar team (La Wai) won first place in their division, the middle school solar team (Solar Flares) won third place in their division, and the middle school wind turbine team (Vivacious Voltages) won second place in their division.
-All first and second place winners automatically qualify to compete in the Virginia State KidWind Challenge on April 6, 2024 at James Madison University.
+All first and second place wind turbine winners automatically qualify to compete in the Virginia State KidWind Challenge on April 6, 2024 at James Madison University.
+First through third place solar teams qualify for the state challenge.
+This means all three Makersmiths KidWind teams qualify for the state challenge!

 Above, Vivacious Voltages, the Middle School Wind Turbine Team coached by Makersmiths member Diane Painter, won second place in their division.

 Below, Solar Flares, the Middle School Solar Team coached by Makersmiths member Andrew Taylor assisted by team parents Nick Richard and Oliver Arend.
-The team came in third place in their division.
+The team came in third place in their division for their rocket launch pad run by solar project and won the Solar Guru Award for a perfect quiz score.
 Pictured right is Remy Pangle from JMU who heads KidWind-Virginia.

 • 04/10/2023 10:20 AM | Anonymous member (Administrator)